KEYNOTES and LECTURES

 Mr. Keeney is a highly energetic speaker with a passion for his audiences.
-He delivers a fast-paced, highly energetic presentation using photos, videos. and audio clips.
+He delivers a fast-paced, presentation using photos, videos. and audio clips.
 He routinely speaks at universities, history symposiums, fund raisers and formal dinners, and non-profits.
-He does not do corporate appearances..
-His speeches combine fascinating historical material with engaging visuals and oddball facts that engage and encourage audience participation.
+His speeches combine fascinating historical material with engaging visual images and video clips.

 His speeches include:

 The Eleventh Hour.
 On November 11, 1943, at the height of World War II, Franklin D. Roosevelt boarded the USS Iowa and crossed the Atlantic Ocean.
 And not just Roosevelt.
 With him were the entire Joint Chiefs of Staff, including the future Secretary of State George Marshall, and 65 top war planners from the War Department.
 What was worth such an extraordinary risk?
-The Tehran Conference as seen through private diaries, transcripts and notes in a revealing 45 minute lecture that highlights the drama an demands of diplomacy on the most senior level.
+Meet Roosevelt, Churchill, and Staling via a study of the Tehran Conference as seen through private diaries, transcripts and notes in a revealing 45 minute lecture that highlights the drama an demands of diplomacy on the most senior level.

 Recently given to:

 Treyton Oaks Towers Lecture Series